palomaavena/palomaavena/README.md

 - 🌱 I’m currently learning Data Analysis with Python at (https://github.com/reprograma/).
 - 💞️ I am looking to collaborate on remote sensing and geographic information systems (GIS) projects.
 - 📫 How to reach me (https://www.linkedin.com/in/palomaavena/)
-- 😄 Pronouns:She/Her
-- ⚡ Fun fact: I am passionate about diving the Ocean (of data too)!
+- ⚡ Fun fact: I am passionate about diving at the Ocean (of data too)!

 > ### "WHAT IS SUCCESS?